KetiBochorishvili/Portfolio/_posts/2021-11-30-bar-time-graph.md

 ![](/images/projects/bar-time-graph/preview.gif)

-The visualization with two Y axis is a combination of bar chart and line/area charts that reflect three different data in a convinient way.
+The visualization with two Y axis is a combination of bar chart and line/area charts that reflect three different datas in a convenient way.

 <div class="gallery-box">
   <div class="gallery">